Phileosopher/commonplace/hardship-persecution-church.md

   1. First, the world moves to destroy God's plans (e.g., destroy the Christians, destroy the Jews, control the world).
   2. God remains faithful and thwarts their plans, and often in *spectacularly* wise ways.
   3. The survivors of the tragedy, in their faithfulness, continue on in society across generations while the evil regime falls apart.

+Further, there most certainly is a double standard people hold against Christians:

+- Communist dictators have historically claimed homosexuality is a perversion, vice, or disease, but Christians' opinions are often treated with more severity.
+- Christian opinions on abolition and pro-life positions tend to receive far more negative media attention than violent protesters and criminals.

 As a Christian, even if you suffer losses from standing against [evil](morality-evil.md), He *will* repay all losses you experience in His name [when He returns](jesus-returns.md) ([Matthew 19:29](https://biblehub.com/matthew/19-29.htm)).